Thandorcat/opsfleet-test-task/README.md

 6. Connect your kubectl wuth EKS cluster with *aws eks update-kubeconfig --region YOUR_REGION --name CLUSTER_NAME* command, correct values can be also found in the outputs
 7. To create kubernetes recources you can use *kubectl apply -f FILENAME* command
 8. You can execute commands on newly created pods using *kubectl -n opsfleet exec --stdin --tty POD_NAME -- COMMAND*

+# Research task

+## Managing secrest on Kubernetes

+Storing secrets in config files or application code can cause a lot of issues.
+Probably the easiest, and the most straightforward way to solve this, will be using [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret).
+They can be [created](https://kubernetes.io/docs/tasks/configmap-secret/managing-secret-using-kubectl/) in the cluster and used by any pod.
+You can have that passed to the pod as [environment variable](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables), so nothing will be changed form an application perspective.

+If you don't want to manage secrets manually, AWS Secrets manager can be utilized here.
+This will allow you to have things like automatic rotation of passwords for supported databases or custom secrets with AWS Lambda.
+Also, those secrets can be easily shared with other AWS services like EC2, Lambda or Step Functions, maybe even on-premises resources with API keys.
+Secrets manager connects with Kubernetes using [AWS Secrets and Configuration Provider Application (ASCP)](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver_tutorial.html).
+And again, this solution wouldn't affect application logic while making overall setup much more secure and flexible.
+Though in this case it is possible to retrieve secrets directly from an aplication itself, it will enable dynamic password changes without redeployments.